 Tamul waterfall is one of the most popular and top-visited waterfalls in the San Luis Potosi region.
 A wide river runs up a towering canyon leading to Tamul waterfall as the main attraction.

-The most common way to access this waterfall is by jumping on a canoe from one of the local tour groups and spending a few hours paddling up the river with other lively local tourists.
+The most common way to access this waterfall is by jumping on a canoe from one of the local tour groups and spending a few hours paddling up the Tampaon River with other lively local tourists.

-The whole excursion lasts around 2-3 hours and costs around $120 pesos ($6 USD).
-The tour includes stops at the famous Tamul waterfall viewpoint and a Cueva del agua cave where you can go swimming.
+The local tours last around 2-3 hours and cost around $120 pesos ($6 USD).
+The excursion includes stops at the famous Cascada de Tamul viewpoint and a Cueva del agua cave where you can go swimming.
 During the adventure, you’ll also have plenty of opportunities to jump overboard and float in the river on the way back.

 A tour out to Tamul is a great way to spend an afternoon full of swimming and water activities while also enjoying a view of one of the most impressive waterfalls in Mexico.
 Camping is also allowed in their large grassy area right by the docks for free.

 10. Cave of Swallows (Sotano de las Golondrinas)

-Cave of Swallows, also known as Sotano de las Golondrinas, is a huge sinkhole in Huasteca Potosina’s jungle where every morning thousands of parrots fly out of at sunrise.
+Cave of Swallows, also known as Sótano De Las Golondrinas, is a huge sinkhole in Huasteca Potosina’s jungle where every morning thousands of parrots fly out of at sunrise.
 This pit cave is over 1200 feet deep and is a popular location for rappelling after the birds have exited the cave for the day.

 Entrance to Sotano de las Golondrinas costs $30 pesos ($1.50 USD) and visitors should be ready for a 15-20 minute hike in the dark down hundreds of stairs to see the parrots exit the cave at sunrise.